The Parsha in a Nutshell

 It Once Happened…

 - When things don’t go to plan, it can be a deeply frustrating feeling.
 This story is a profound example of this.
 Rabbi Sudak had important work and preparations to do for Rosh Hashanah in London, and now, not only would he be unable to visit the grave of the Rebbe before Yom Tov, but there was a chance he would also not be able to get home in time for Rosh Hashanah.
-The frustration and disappointment must have been great, for him and the other 6,700 stranded passengers.
+The frustration and disappointment must have been great, for him and also for the other 6,700 stranded passengers.

 Thinking More Deeply